What Every Parent Should Know About Food and Behavior Problems

-When I would eat a hot dog or bologna (which contain less of the dye) I would throw up violently until it was all out.
+When I would eat a hot dog or bologna (which contains less of the dye) I would throw up violently until it was all out.
 All of this to say, food allergies are no joke!
 Once the red dye was banned, I never had this problem again.
 I’m sorry again to everyone who had to take care of me during an episode of that!

 How food affects children’s behavior

 This is a very severe example of how an allergen can affect the body, but let’s talk about less severe allergies.
 I have an allergy to sulfites.
-When I am exposed to them (they are in chicken, most any bread product and so much more) I get the fluid buildup I mentioned earlier.
+When I am exposed to them (they are in chicken, almost any bread product and so much more) I get the fluid buildup I mentioned earlier.

 If you are a child, and you feel yourself becoming tired, lethargic, dizzy, and short of breath a little, what is your reaction?
 I know when I feel out of control like that, I get cranky.
 It’s the same for children.
 Don’t forget there are life-threatening food allergies that people have, so there is a range of reactions kids can have to being exposed to an allergen.

 Let’s talk now about artificial coloring.
 There are so many artificial colors that affect the behavior of children.
 Check out a study performed on food dyes and children’s behavior and health by the Center for Science and Public Interest.
-Click here to view it.
+Click to view it.